 After your attorney has filed the Application for Adjudication of Claim and DOR, you should receive a notice of hearing that will tell you the date, time, and the location of the conference.
 The workers’ comp judge will attempt to help you resolve the issues regarding your claim during this conference and, if the issue cannot be settled, he or she will set the matter for trial.
 If more information is necessary, the judge might also set up a discovery plan to gather evidence.

 In most cases, disputes over workers’ comp claims are settled during the pre-trial conference.

 If your workers’ compensation claim was denied, you do not have to settle for this outcome.
-The Orange County workers’ compensation attorneys at Alvandi Law Group, P.C. will guide you through the process of appeals to ensure you receive your benefits.
+The Orange County workers’ compensation attorneys at Alvandi Law Group, P.C. can guide you through the process of appeals to help ensure you receive your benefits.